church entryway with an accessible ramp

 1. Demonstrate Interreligious Understanding – Analyze key beliefs, practices, and historical developments of major religious traditions, recognizing commonalities and differences.

-2. Engage in Meaningful and Pragmatic Interfaith Dialogue – Apply effective communication strategies to engage respectfully, with curiosity and without judgment, in discussions and encounters across religious traditions, fostering mutual understanding and collaboration.
+2. Engage in Meaningful and Pragmatic Interfaith Dialogue – Apply effective communication strategies to engage respectfully, with curiosity and without judgement, in discussions and encounters across religious traditions, fostering mutual understanding and collaboration.

-3. Critically Reflect on the Personal and Social Impacts of Religion – Evaluate the role of religion in shaping individual identity, societal values, artistic expression, and global issues.
+3. Critically Reflect on Personal and Social Impacts of Religion – Evaluate the role of religion in shaping individual identity, societal values, artistic expression, and global issues

 4. Apply Interfaith Perspectives to Social Action – Demonstrate an understanding of the value of promoting interfaith cooperation in areas such as social justice, community building, and environmental sustainability.

-5. Synthesize Theological and Experiential Learning – Integrate your lived experiences with faith traditions and insights to form a personal, nuanced, and applicable perspective on interfaith relations in your own context.
+5. Synthesize Theological and Experiential Learning – Integrate your lived experience with faith traditions and insights to form a personal, nuanced, and applicable perspective on interfaith relations in your own milieu.

 Admission Requirements

-• The Diploma in Interfaith Dialogue is a non-degree credit program offered by the Division of Continuing Education.
-There are no academic or professional pre-requisites, and learners do not need to apply to be accepted to the program.
-Learners from all faith traditions are invited and encouraged to participate in this program.
+The Diploma in Interfaith Dialogue is an open-enrolment, non-degree credit program offered by Continuing Education.
+There are no academic or professional prerequisites.
+Learners of all faith traditions—or none—are welcome and encouraged to enrol.

 Fees